 A great article coming from one of our top historian, Fr.
 Jose Arcilla.
 Here he summarized the unique political situation during the years of tumultuous Spain, the circumstances that led to the unusual arrangement – Friars overseeing the colony – according to a Governor being “as good as a military battalion”.
-Often representing regimes that sought to demolish them in the Spanish mainland.
+Religious representing regimes that back in their native land sought to demolish them–but in this far off colony, their the indispensable ally.

 Traditional history conveniently labels the years before the Philippine revolution as a period of corruption.
 There was corruption, from the start, but there were constant efforts to stop it.
 And yet, despite everything, the colony lasted.